amaudy/fastapi-echo/README.md

 - `latest` - Built from the main branch
 - `vx.x.x` - Built from version tags (e.g., v1.0.0)

+### Multi-Architecture Support

+The Docker images are built for multiple architectures:
+- `linux/amd64` (x86_64) - For standard Intel/AMD servers and PCs
+- `linux/arm64` (ARM64) - For ARM-based servers and Apple Silicon Macs

+This allows you to run the container on a wide range of hardware without compatibility issues.

 ### GitHub Actions Workflow

 The repository includes a GitHub Actions workflow that: